-Prescription (Rx) and over- the-counter (OTC) medicines are legal products that should be used only as directed.
-Each day, 46 people die from an overdose of prescription painkillers.
-Unfortunately, many teens are using opioid painkillers and OTC medicines to get high.
+Prescription and over- the-counter medications are legal products that should be used only as directed.

 Unfortunately, many teens are using them to get high.
 According to a national survey, 16.8 percent of high school students took a prescription drug without a doctor’s prescription one or more times during their life.
 (Source: Youth Risk Behavior Survey, CDC, 2015)

 Prescription Drug Misuse

 A prescription drug is a drug that is available only with authorization from a healthcare practitioner or a pharmacist.
 The most misused prescription drugs fall under three categories:

 Medications that relieve pain such as Vicodin®, OxyContin®, or codeine.